chgraham04/Interactive-Chess/README.md

 # Interactive Chess Game

-Prior to running project:
+### Prior to running project:
 - Install all requirements using ```pip install -r requirements.txt``` or individually by installing arcade and stockfish via pip.

 To run the project, simply run main.py.
 The program will take a minute to open upon first execution due to the install time of the Stockfish engine.

 ### Gameplay
 Upon starting, click a piece to show all legal moves as green tiles.
 Drag the piece to one of these tiles to move it.

-The game will continue until checkmate or a draw is reached, or until the user resigns.
+The game will continue until checkmate or a draw is reached, or until the user resigns (using resign button).

+Users may play with the white or black pieces by changing sides using the button before the game begins.

 ### Visual Customization